vasantsaladi/Power-Lifting-App/README.md

 # Power Lifting App

-- This is a basic Power Lifting App to analyze past lifting sessions to help predict future strenght and maintain optimal progress.
+- This is a basic Power Lifting App to analyze past lifting sessions to help predict future strength and maintain optimal progress.

-- The App remembers users previous lifts so user can recall past sessions memory and get sugessted current sessions weight .
+- The App remembers users previous lifts so user can recall past sessions memory and get suggests current sessions weight .